 Racing Horse Productions is a documentary film production company dedicated to illuminating vital stories about law and justice.

 Rebecca Richman Cohen founded Racing Horse Productions in 2005.
 She is an Emmy Award nominated filmmaker and a law school graduate with experience in international human rights, criminal defense, and drug policy.
-Currently, she is a lecturer on law at Harvard Law School -- and for fall 2013 she will be an Adjunct Assistant Professor at Columbia University.
+Since 2011, she has been a lecturer on law at Harvard Law School -- and for fall 2013 she was an Adjunct Assistant Professor at Columbia University.
 She has also taught courses at RISD and American University.
 Rebecca was a 2012-2013 Soros Justice Fellow and a 2015-2016 fellow at the Berkman Center for Internet and Society at Harvard.

 In law school she interned as an investigator at the Bronx Defenders and continued to do investigative work at the Special Court for Sierra Leone, working on a legal defense team for Alex Tamba Brima in the AFRC-accused case.
 Five months after leaving the Brima defense team, she returned to Sierra Leone to begin production on WAR DON DON, a film which profiles the trial of a leader of a separate warring faction.